RumeelHussainbnb/CoreDAODocs/docs/Node/validator/validator-election.md

 Leaving aside the mathematical details, this is essentially a weighted, bicameral voting procedure.
 Bitcoin miners can vote for validators through their PoW (by writing validator information into the coinbase transaction on blocks they’ve already mined), CORE token holders can vote for a validator with their PoS (by delegating their tokens to it), and non-custodial bitcoin stakers can vote for a validator through the same mechanism.
 This delegated PoW and delegated PoS are weighted to determine the hybrid score.

-This is the “core” of the Core blockchain, the mechanism by which the network leverages the security and decentralization of the Bitcoin network and the scalability and composability of Ethereum.
+This is the “core” of the Core blockchain, the mechanism by which the network leverages the security and decentralization of the Bitcoin network and the scalability and composability of PoS chains like Ethereum.
 Letting Bitcoin miners and bitcoin stakers vote on validators allows Core Chain to avail itself of Bitcoin’s legendary robustness; and because Core Chain is EVM compatible, it’s possible to build smart contracts, dApps, and other applications on Core Chain that couldn’t be done without changes to the underlying Bitcoin protocol.

 5. **Block Production**:
    - After election, all validators are sorted roughly in order of their hybrid score, and they take turns producing blocks in a **round-robin manner** before the process starts over again from the beginning.
 By _initially limiting the number of validators to **21**_, Satoshi Plus offers a higher transaction rate and increased scalability, but the number of validators is expected to increase over time as the network grows.
 What’s more, this mechanism provides additional security through improved efficiency and a tolerance for a large number of Byzantine players.
 Core Chain is secure as long as no more than $1 \over 3$ of the validators are malicious.